Celebrity Solstice accidents and incidents

 |November 2017||Cruise Illness / Norovirus Outbreaks|

-In November 2017, NZ news media reported a Norovirus outbreak during 12-day cruise )itinerary Oct 30 – Nov 11) from Sydney Australia to Auckland New Zealand.
+In November 2017, NZ news media reported a Norovirus outbreak during a 12-day cruise) itinerary Oct 30 – Nov 11) from Sydney Australia to Auckland New Zealand.
 The illness affected a total of 213 passengers and crew (from a total of 3985).

 Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official report would be issued.